How does the system work?

 The LCAT shuttle system is a free transportation service available to students that runs scheduled, defined routes on certain days.
 The routes are designed to try to accommodate the vast majority of student interests, but unfortunately, that doesn’t mean it will always be going where you need to when you need to.
 If you are going beyond walking distance, other options are:

 Local Public Bus Service – LANTA is a public bus service that runs throughout the Lehigh Valley region (http://www.lantabus.com).
 LANTA has a route that comes very close to campus (currently Route #214, but subject to change) that runs to downtown Easton and to the Giant Grocery Store.
+This service is free to students as long as you swipe your College ID through the bus reader.

 Longer Distance Bus Services – There are buses that leave from the Bus Terminal in downtown Easton at 3rd and Ferry Streets that may go to New York City and other areas.
 The buses that service that terminal may change, but currently include: